Create a property template in Organizer

 In multi-user mode all users access the same model folder.

 .
-Saved property templates are shown in the property template list.
+The saved property templates are shown in the property template list.

 - Do any of the following to define the properties that are included in the template: